VerzatileDev/VerzatileDev/README.md

 </p>

 Recent Games Technology graduate with an interest for open source development.
-Dedicated to exploring and contributing to the advancement of interactive entertainment, Eager to collaborate with like-minded professionals to push the boundaries of possibility in the field.
+Dedicated to exploring and contributing to the advancement of interactive entertainment, Eager to collaborate with like-minded developers to push the boundaries of possibility in the field.

 #